jensjns/acf-leaflet-field/readme.txt

 1. Add a Leaflet field to a ACF field group and save
 1. The field is now ready for use

+== Instructions ==
+To render a map all you have to do is use `the_leaflet_field( $field_name );` where you want to render the map.

+== GitHub ==

+If you want the latest development version of this plugin it is available over at my [github repository](https://github.com/jensjns/acf-leaflet-field/).
+The github repository will always have the latest code and may occasionally be broken and not work at all.

 == Frequently Asked Questions ==

 = I activated the plugin but nothing cool happened ;( =